BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/SAI_general_policies.rst

 Post-use equipment standby
 ==========================
-Users are responsible for ensuring that all equipment is returned to its original sleep or standby mode after use.
-This includes recapping cameras when applicable, closing imaging chambers or lids, properly shutting down or securing system components, and returning all accessories to their designated locations.
+Users are responsible for ensuring that all equipment is returned to its original standby mode after use.
+This includes recapping cameras when applicable, closing imaging chambers or lids, properly shutting down acquisition software, securing system components, and returning all accessories to their designated storage locations.
 These steps help maintain equipment integrity, prolong system lifespan, and ensure readiness for the next user.

 Material storage and sample containment
 =======================================